Tythos/thirsty/README.md

 Probably reuse SDL_Surface for now.

+Yup.
+Reused `SDL_Surface` and it's fine.

 ## Shader

 Encapsulates file-loaded vertex and fragment shader to compile/link into a specific GLSL program.

 Should probably support hard-coded hooked for our vertex model, as well as procedural hooks for the material to bind texture uniforms.

+Currently part of `Material`, debating whether it's worth pulling out when we still need to juggle vertex <-> attribute shader bindings.
+Will leave the task box unchecked.